zwindler/k8s-on-clever-linux/README.md

 Note: you can probably just use app-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.cleverapps.io default clever cloud URL but I haven't tried.

 I met a slight restriction.
-In order to expose the self generated TLS encrypted api-server, you have to enable TCP redirection, which listens on port 4040 and exposes port 5332 on your clever cloud app URL.
+In order to expose the self generated TLS encrypted api-server, you have to enable TCP redirection, which listens on port 4040 and exposes port 5684 (this port seems to be random) on your clever cloud app URL.

 ```bash
 clever tcp-redirs --app xxx_xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx